prudvikeshav/Kodekloud-terraform-tasks/Terraform challenge 2.md

 5.Create a terraform resource named mariadb_volume creating a docker volume with name=mariadb-volume

-6.Create a terraform resource named private_network and configure the following
+6.Create a terraform resource named private_network and configure the following:
      - Create a Docker network with name=my_network

      - Enable manual container attachment to the network.